What Is a Perforated Eardrum?

 A perforated eardrum is a tear or hole in the ear's tympanic membrane (the medical name for your eardrum).
 A perforated eardrum is also sometimes called a ruptured eardrum.

-How the Eardrum Works
+How Does the Eardrum Work?

 The eardrum is a thin piece of skin-like tissue that's stretched tight — like a drum — across the opening between the ear canal and the middle ear.

-Causes of a Perforated Eardrum
+What Causes a Perforated Eardrum?